471644/coursera-aml-nlp-final-project/README.md

 Bot: Accident.
 You:exit
 Bot: Please.
 ```

 ### Optimization

-Early bot setup (even without chit-chat model) consumed a lot of RAM (about >1.2GB), so I found next techniques is crucial to run service on weak machine:
+Early bot setup (even without chit-chat model) consumed a lot of RAM (about >1.2GB), so I found next techniques crucial to run service on weak machine:

 1. Set environment variable ```OMP_NUM_THREADS = 1```, because by default numpy tries to run 4 threads, which multiplies RAM usage by 4.
 2. Change proposed ```sklearn.metrics.pairwise_distances_argmin``` to ```scipy.spatial.distance.cdist```, because import of sklearn function pulls a lot of garbage with it.